 |Git, Cloudinary, AWS S3, Netlify Large Media||Git, Cloudinary, AWS S3, Tenovos|

 Controlling access to content on an account or individual site level is important to ensuring everyone has enough access to do their job.
 Forestry and CloudCannon offer similar levels of user permission granularity and both offer the concept of Organizations which allow admins to give a group of users access across multiple sites.
-Fine grained permissions are coming to CloudCannon later this year and will enable you to create your own roles with completely custom permission sets.
+Fine grained permissions are coming to CloudCannon over the coming months and will enable you to create your own roles with completely custom permission sets.

 |Admin, Developer, Editor, Site level sharing||Owner, Developer, Technical Editor, Editor, Site level sharing|

-Forestry’s remote admin allows editors to manage the content of their site right from their own domain.
-Freelancers and agencies use this feature to white-label Forestry and provide a more streamlined way of accessing the CMS.
+Forestry’s remote admin allowed editors to manage the content of their site right from their own domain.
+Freelancers and agencies used this feature to white-label Forestry and provide a more streamlined way of accessing the CMS.

 CloudCannon has a similar feature called client sharing.
 Instead of setting up user accounts for editors, you set up a password.
 Clients navigate to theirdomain.com/update, enter the password and get a white labeled interface to update the content on their site.

-Forestry relies on 3rd party hosting providers to publish the website live.
+Forestry relied on third-party hosting providers to publish the website live.
 CloudCannon includes top tier CI/CD and global hosting as part of its offering.
 Content changes made in the CloudCannon CMS automatically kick off an SSG build, deploy to a global network across 250 cities, invalidates the cache, and is ready to scale to handle your traffic.
 Or you can keep your current hosting and just use CloudCannon as your CMS.

 The similarities between Forestry and CloudCannon make it a fairly painless switch.
 Even better, your content editors will find a new level of empowerment by visually editing content on your Hugo, 11ty, and Jekyll websites.
 Follow these steps and you’ll be up and running in no time: